 2016 ITALIAN IN ORIGIN

-Carignane is a classical blending grape.
+Carignane is a classic blending grape.
 Sally gets these grapes from Robert Stevenson at Hidden Hawk Ranch in Redwood Valley.
 He also grows our monster pumpkins that you see here in the Fall.
-Carignane is also one-third of the Dad's Daily Red Blend.
+Carignane is also 1/3 of the Dad's Daily Red Blend.

 FRENCH IN ORIGIN